 To avoid any grumbling, we should note that the racing (or driving) genre is a broad one, and games such as Mario Kart are obviously very different in nature from Gear.Club Unlimited.
 Some games in our list feature motorbikes, some have a top-down perspective and some feature combat - from baseball bat to blue shell - but the objective of getting to a finish line in the shortest possible time is common to them all.

-Later this year we can expect Crash Team Racing Nitro-Fueled and GRID Autosport to roll onto Switch, so there is more for racing fans to look forward in the future.
+Later this year GRID Autosport is rolling onto Switch along with racers as varied as off-roader Overpass and FIA European Truck Racing Championship, so petrol heads have plenty to look forward to.
 In the meantime, these are the best racing games you'll find on Switch...

 Please note that some of the links on this page are affiliate links.
 If you click them and make a purchase we may receive a small percentage of the sale which helps support the site.
 Please read our FTC Disclosure for more information.